somervda/esp32-meetup/README.md

 ## Sample upython files for esp32

 - main.py : Just to make sure os library is always loaded
-- blinky.py : Example of simple blinky program
+- blinky.py : Example of simple blinky program, IO LED 2
 - wifi : Example of a connection to wifi